hwdsl2/wireguard-install/README.md

 - Supports auto install using default options
 - Supports listing existing VPN clients
 - Supports custom DNS server(s) for VPN clients
-- Optimized `sysctl` settings for improved VPN performance
+- Optimizes `sysctl` settings for improved VPN performance
 - Improved creation of client config files when using `sudo`

 ...and more!